 The biggest advantage of online couponing is its convenience.
 Using apps or browser extensions that do the searching for you makes it even easier.

 With apps and extensions, there’s no need to open a new browser window, run a search, and figure out which coupon codes apply to your intended purchase.
 You simply shop through the app or have the extension running in the background.
 Whenever you shop online, it automatically shows you a list of possible coupon codes, so all you have to do is select the best one.
 This makes it easy to search for deals, even in categories like books and travel, where coupon codes are scarce.

 Of course, even with a browser extension, you still need to take a little time to look through your list of coupon codes and compare the deals.
 It’s tempting to click the code that offers the highest percentage off your purchase.
 But sometimes, you can save more in total with a different type of deal, such as a flat dollar amount or free shipping.
-Some browser extensions – such as Cently and Honey – automatically compare all the available coupons and apply the one that saves you the most money, and you don’t have to do anything at all.
+Some browser extensions – such as Wikibuy and Honey – automatically compare all the available coupons and apply the one that saves you money, and you don’t have to do anything at all.

 4. Stack Your Savings

 Coupon codes aren’t the only way to save money online.
 Sometimes, e-tailers run site-wide sales, offering a discount on every single item they sell.
 In other cases, they offer discounts on specific products that don’t require a coupon code.
 So it’s worth searching for these types of bargains when you shop online rather than just relying on your handy coupon-code app for savings.